-- "HTML Tools preferences" on page 81 have changed: HTML Tools are now enabled by default. - P4VJS supports additional p4 commands.
-See the list at Supported p4 commands in the P4VJS Developer Guide.
+- "HTML Tools preferences" on page 83 have changed: HTML Tools are now enabled by default. - P4VJS supports additional p4 commands.
+See the list at Supported functions in the P4VJS Developer Guide.

 Performance enhancements that avoid the wait time while a large list loads: